Advanced Placement (Online Private K-12 School)

 * Prescriptive Course

 h Honors Course

-+ Additional Fee
++ May Require Additional Fee

 AP Psychology provides an overview of current psychological research methods and theories.
 Students will explore the therapies used by professional counselors and clinical psychologists and examine the reasons for normal human reactions: how people learn and think, the process of human development and human aggression, altruism, intimacy, and self-reflection.
 They will study core psychological concepts, such as the brain and sense functions, and learn to gauge human reactions, gather information, and form meaningful syntheses.
 Along the way, students will also investigate relevant concepts like study skills and information retention.
 The equivalent of an introductory college-level survey course, AP Psychology prepares students for the AP exam and for further studies in psychology or life sciences.

 AP* Environmental Science provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
 The course draws upon various disciplines, including geology, biology, environmental studies, environmental science, chemistry, and geography in order to explore a variety of environmental topics.
 Topics explored include natural systems on Earth; biogeochemical cycles; the nature of matter and energy; the flow of matter and energy through living systems; populations; communities; ecosystems; ecological pyramids; renewable and nonrenewable resources; land use; biodiversity; pollution; conservation; sustainability; and human impacts on the environment.
 The equivalent of an introductory college-level science course, AP Environmental Science prepares students for the AP exam and for further study in science, health sciences, or engineering.